The Facebook HABIT – Facebook is nothing more than a BAD HABIT that you need to break! Face Up to your social media addiction.

 Well, members need to break the Facebook habit and not stand on the street corner.
 They need to be proactive in forming change.
 If you want to change the system then take some kind of positive action to do so.

-The Brands within the sponsor hub are able to approach members to spread their message for which they pay an agreed fee that you set.
+The Brands within the Sponsor Feed are able to approach members to spread their message for which they pay an agreed fee that you set.
 Think about that for a second….. one, two, three, ok that’s long enough.
 Let me drill down on this for a second so that I know you really understand.

-Update: The Sponsor Hub has launched and is now called The Sponsor Feed now you really can get paid to post on social media, it’s a reality;-)
+Update: The Sponsor Feed has launched.
+Now you really can get paid to post on social media, it’s a reality;-)

 How it works

 Example.
 Your passion is your dog, you post lots of images of your dog Duke.
 You have a following for the content that you share.
-A pet food brand in the Sponsor Hub see’s what you post and likes what you share.
+A pet food brand in the Sponsor Feed sees what you post and likes what you share.
 They approach you to help them spread their message and pay you.
-So you are rewarded for the views you get to the ads that show on your content and from sponsorship deals from advertisers within the sponsor hub.
+So you are rewarded for the views you get to the ads that show on your content and from sponsorship deals from advertisers within the sponsor Feed.